bsmith89/blog/content/Computing/makefile-shortcuts.md

 ```

-And my configuration is set to automatically changes the working directory to
+And my configuration automatically changes the working directory to
 the project root when launching a new notebook.

 Customize!